tlee10333/Kademlia/README.md

 This is a basic implementation of a Distributed Hash Table (DHT), specifically using Kademlia's algorithm and protocol in Golang.
 Kademlia is a peer-to-peer (P2P) overlay network protocol used for decentralized lookup and storage, most famously used in BitTorrent and IPFS.

 In this sample, K= 2 and bitLength = 4.
-Features
+Features:

 - XOR distance metric for node lookup
 - K-bucket routing table with eviction policy
 - Node discovery using recursive FIND_NODE
 - Basic message types: PING, STORE, FIND_NODE, FIND_VALUE
-- Configurable K (bucket size) and α (parallelism)
-- Simulated node joining and lookup logic (local, no networking)

 To run this, first clone this repository through a terminal/command prompt